IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/instruction-following.md

 An example of the **input format** for the Long track is [downloadable here](https://fbk.sharepoint.com/:u:/s/MTUnit/IQDmbjFqnGRqSL7Xqd59slNvAbGzVDYsjpJ12_w9J27CwNE?e=JfLCgY). *Participants are also allowed to use it as 1-shot example for their model.*

-The expected **output format** will be same of MCIF, please see the [GitHub repository](https://github.com/hlt-mt/mcif).
+The expected **output format** will be same of MCIF, please see the [GitHub repository](https://github.com/hlt-mt/mcif?tab=readme-ov-file#%EF%B8%8F-usage).
 An example of the **output format** (including ACHAP) for the Long track is [downloadable here](https://fbk.sharepoint.com/:u:/s/MTUnit/IQBBWCyVypv9QYag5rzdYp8YARIQGaKrd1W2bSAvaLIZXyw?e=7pNoir).

 We also provide useful scripts for parsing inputs and outputs, [downloadble here](https://drive.google.com/file/d/1o0fZ4uC3WbnZ9CVjB2uFoextkI_xTt9v/view?usp=sharing).

+Evaluation is conducted using the MCIF [GitHub repository](https://github.com/hlt-mt/mcif) for all tasks.

 ## Submission

-The evaluation will be performed using the Meetween SPEECHM Evaluation Server.
+The submission will be performed using the [Meetween SPEECHM Evaluation Server](https://speechm.cloud.cyfronet.pl/).
 More info are coming in March.

 ## Organizers